 • Keep meticulous records of all expenditures and revenues related to each Project.

-By following these guidelines, Australian property developers may guarantee that their accounting records are correct and up to date and comply with all applicable tax rules.
+By following these guidelines, Australian property developers can ensure their accounting records are accurate, up to date, and well-managed.